A business that generates passive income seems too good to be true. But these types of businesses are out there.

 11. Self-Storage Facilities

-The unmanned self-storage facility may be perfect for you.
-As the name implies, the facility is unmanned, which means you can absolutely run it as a passive income business.
+The unmanned self-storage facility can be ideal for you.
+As its name suggests, you don’t need to be on premises, so it can definitely operate as a passive income business.

-With this type of business, you can enjoy a combination of high returns and low maintenance, all wrapped in the security of a business that has a success rate of 92%!
+With this kind of business, you may benefit from both high returns and cheap maintenance, all while being secure in the knowledge that your company has a 92% success rate!

 If you want to learn more, check out my guide to starting a passive self-storage business in 7 easy steps.